carlsoncloudeng-coder/google-cybersecurity/README.md

 # google-cybersecurity
-This repository contains all practical assessments and case studies completed which obtaining the Google Cybersecurity Professional Certificate.
+This repository contains all practical assessments and case studies completed to obtain the Google Cybersecurity Professional Certificate.